Prabhjeet2005/trader/README.md

 https://trader-frontend-omega.vercel.app/
 ```

-# Trader Frontend
+# Trader

-This project is a web application developed using React, CSS, and HTML.
-It serves as the frontend for the Trader application.
+This project is a web application developed using MongoDb Express Reactjs Nodejs(MERN).

 ## Production Link